 Rogue E-Coat Kettlebells

-I believe the Rogue E-Coat Kettlebells are the best kettlebells on the market for most people.
+I believe the Rogue E-Coat Kettlebells are one of the best kettlebells on the market for most people.
 The coating is superior to the typical powder coat in both durability and overall feel.
-They are priced competitively, but are some of the highest quality bells I’ve used after testing almost every kettlebell there is in the past 5 years.
+They are priced competitively but are some of the highest quality bells I’ve used after testing almost every kettlebell there is in the past 5 years.

 At the end of the day, no machine or barbell is going to fully replicate the benefits we reap from working out with free weights.
 There are drawbacks, especially that typical dumbbell weights aren’t going to give seasoned lifters a “heavy” stimulus as a max squat would.
 That being said, if you want to improve your overall body composition and athleticism, free weights are absolutely a great option.